What is ESG (Environmental, Social, and Governance)?

 Environmental, Social, and Governance (ESG) are the criteria that altogether establish the framework for assessing the impact of the sustainability and ethical practices of a company on its financial performance and operations.

-Initially, the ESG framework was only used by impact investors to determine if they were suitable investments.
+Initially, the ESG framework was only used by impact investors to determine suitable investments.
 Nowadays, the framework gains more recognition among all types of investors because of the greater attention of governments and regulators to such factors, and a stronger public awareness of the environmental and social influence of companies.
 The majority of the big publicly traded companies publish reports about their ESG initiatives.

-Nevertheless, environmental, social, and governance criteria are very subjective and accurate assessment of the factors can be extremely challenging.
+Nevertheless, environmental, social, and governance criteria are very subjective, and accurate assessment of the factors can be extremely challenging.

 The environmental factor is primarily concerned with the company’s influence on the environment and its ability to mitigate various risks that could harm the environment.
-Generally, a company is assessed by its use of energy, waste generation, level of the pollution produced, utilization of the resources, and treatment of animals.
+Generally, a company is assessed by its use of energy, waste generation, level of pollution produced, utilization of resources, and treatment of animals.